ciricstefan/learning-css-image-gallery/README.md

-# learning-css-image-gallery
+# practicing-css-image-gallery
 Landing page for image gallery using Bootstrap 3
-You can find it on this link: ciricstefan.github.io/learning-css-image-gallery
+You can find it on this link: ciricstefan.github.io/practicing-css-image-gallery